skchronicles/spacesavers/docs/index.md

 For more information about issues or trouble-shooting a problem, please checkout our [FAQ](faq/questions.md) prior to [opening an issue on Github](https://github.com/CCBR/spacesaver/issues).

 ## Contribute

 This site is a living document, created for and by members like you.
 Spacesavers is maintained by the members of CCBR and is improved by continous feedback!
-We encourage you to contribute new content and make improvements to existing content via pull request to our [GitHub repository](https://github.com/CCBR/spacesavers).
+We encourage you to contribute new content and make improvements to existing content via pull request to our [GitHub repository :octicons-heart-fill-24:{ .heart }](https://github.com/CCBR/spacesavers).